RAF Coastal Command during World War II: Versus the U-boats: 1944–45

 The main Allied detector at this time was the Magnetic Airborne Detector (MAD).
 MAD entered service in 1943, only to find its targets had vanished from coastal waters.
 It was able to plot and recognise distortions in Earth's magnetic field caused by submarines.
 It took some skill to use and worked only if it was directly above the target.
 It also was effective only at low altitudes.
 It had some success in the Gibraltar strait, but was ineffective in British waters owing to different conditions.
 The only recorded MAD victory in British waters was the sinking of U-1055 on 30 April 1945 off Ushant.
 Another invention was the American 3-cm radar and sonobuoy.
-These devices, along with the Mark 24 Mine (Fido), was responsible for the destruction of U-905 and U-296, sunk by No. 86 Squadron RAF and No. 120 Squadron RAF.
+These devices, along with the Mark 24 Mine (Fido), were responsible for the destruction of U-905 and U-296, sunk by No. 86 Squadron and No. 120 Squadron.

 However, as the last year of the war dawned, the Germans regained some ground in the technology battle.
 Grand Admiral Dönitz had not yet given up hope of achieving strategic effect in the U-boat war.
 The Types XXI, XXII, and XXIII were becoming available, and in an attempt to impose some effect, he ordered operations in British home waters.
 These designs were faster, and more difficult to detect.
 German operations with five Type XXIIIs in British waters sank seven ships without loss, two of these on 7 May 1945.
 By the end of April, 12 Type XXIs had completed trials and 99 more were on trials, but only one Type XXI became operational before the surrender.
 Their introduction came too late.
 The bulk of operations were continued by older, Type VII submarines.
 The type suffered heavy losses to Allied aircraft, losing 23 in British waters in the last five weeks of the war.
 Now experiencing a "Happy Time" in reverse, submarines in the Baltic Sea lost 50 of their number, and 83 in total to Allied aircraft.

 In response, German submarines flowed out of the Baltic to Norway through the mined coastal waters, close to the Swedish coast.
-Coastal Command's No. 16 Group and No. 18 Group RAF had success against these submarines in April and May 1945.
+Coastal Command's No. 16 Group and No. 18 Group had success against these submarines in April and May 1945.
 German crews travelled on the surface, for fear of mines, exposing them to air attack.
 Mosquitoes and Beaufighters from the two groups sunk several vessels.
-The last kill took place on 7 May 1945, when Flight Lieutenant K. Murray, flying a No. 210 Squadron RAF Catalina, crippled U-320.
+The last kill took place on 7 May 1945, when Flight Lieutenant K. Murray, flying a Catalina of No. 210 Squadron, crippled U-320.
 The submarine foundered two days later with all hands.